flowx-ai/docs-flowx/docs/platform-setup-guides/cms-setup-guide/cms-setup-guide.md

 All the data produced by the service will be stored in Redis under a specific key.
 The name of the key can be configured using the environment variable:

-* `SPRING_CACHE_REDIS_KEY_PREFIX` - all the data produced by the service will be stored in Redis under this specific key

 ### Configuring Kafka <a href="#63673403-7b21-440b-a173-211fd5c9a86e" id="63673403-7b21-440b-a173-211fd5c9a86e"></a>

 To configure the Kafka server, you need to set the following environment variables: